 Market sustainability and fair cost of care (FCoC)

-As part of the Government’s adult social care reform agenda, local authorities are required to complete a Fair Cost of Care (FCoC) exercise with providers to identify the local cost of providing care.
+Local authorities had to complete a Fair Cost of Care (FCoC) exercise with providers.
+This was to identify the local cost of providing care.
+This is part of the Government’s adult social care reform agenda.

-The scope of the FCoC exercise was to gather data on the costs of care from older people’s care homes (65+) and home care providers (18+).
+The exercise was to gather data on the costs of care from older people’s care homes (65+) and home care providers (18+).
 It did not cover other sectors of the market.

-Authorities were required to submit to the Department of Health and Social Care (DHSC) by 14 October 2022 the results from the exercise for review and to ensure that they complied with the conditions of the Fair Cost of Care Grant.
+The results from the exercise had to be submitted by 14 October 2022.
+This was also to follow the conditions of the Fair Cost of Care Grant.
 They were also required to submit a Draft Market Sustainability Plan.

-By the end of March 2023, authorities are required to publish a final Market Sustainability Plan containing information on the current market position, key challenges and how they plan to address these.
-Authorities are also required to detail how they plan to move towards a fair cost of care (where this is not already being paid) over the next three years.
+By the end of March 2023, authorities had to publish a final Market Sustainability Plan.
+This would have data on the current market position, key challenges and how they plan to address these.
+Authorities also had to state how they plan to move towards a fair cost of care (where this is not already being paid) over the next three years.

 For the purposes of the exercise, the Department of Health and Social Care (DHSC) consider ‘fair’ to mean the median actual operating costs for providing care in the local area (following completion of the exercise).
 ‘Fair’ also means what is sustainable for the local market.